 Waiver and affirmation

 If a fundamental term of the employment contract has been breached by the employer, for instance because they are paying them too late or too little, and the employee effectively goes along with this without any complaint for an adequate period of time, they may not be able to bring a claim for constructive dismissal.
 In these cases the tribunal may say that they have “let bygones be bygones” and, in more technical language, that they have either waived the breach, or affirmed the contract in its new form.

 This is often a very relevant point in constructive dismissal claims: many employees, as it is such a drastic step, will naturally want to weigh their options very carefully before resigning.
 Factors that will excuse delay include whether or not they are actually at work, whether they have a family to support, whether it is easy to find a reasonably equal job, and length of service.
 Ultimately whether a delay is too long will depend on what is reasonable in all the circumstances.

 Was the constructive dismissal unfair?

-Once the employee has established that the reason for the resignation was the fundamental breach of contract on the part of the employer, the Tribunal needs to go on to find whether the dismissal was fair or unfair.
+Once the employee has established that the reason for the resignation was the fundamental breach of contract on the part of the employer, the Tribunal needs to go on to find whether this was fair or unfair dismissal.